mastane/mastane.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Mastane, a Researcher in artificial intelligence at <a href='https://www.tii.ae/'>TII</a> in Abu Dhabi.
+I'm Mastane, an artificial intelligence researcher at <a href='https://www.tii.ae/'>TII</a> in Abu Dhabi.
 My research interests include:
 * ranking by empirical risk minimization
 * multi-armed bandit